 McGill’s recommendations come from over three decades of research.
 Within his state of the art labs, he and his team work from both ends of the problem—studying how living people perform and then replicating injury patterns on cadaveric spines.

-McGill’s work is published in many journals as well as the three books below.
+McGill’s work is published in many journals as well as the four books below.
 The latest, Back Mechanic, is intended for the average reader.

 Besides research and publishing, McGill, being a professor at the University of Waterloo, of course also teaches.
 Beyond these standard professorial duties, McGill also advises governments, corporations, and legal experts as he is called upon in court cases involving accidents, back pain, insurance, and the like.
 Then there are the many workshops he gives around the world.
 And on top of all this, he also has a clinical practice where he helps individuals get past their back pain.
 As you might imagine, these are rather important individuals; McGill typically works with high performance athletes including those from the NHL, NBA, NFL, and UFC leagues.

 How I ended up getting help from him then—well that was my step father’s most gracious doing.
 Over several sessions, McGill examined my mechanics and then showed and educated me on how to make improvements.
 This, combined with what I learnt in his first book, Low Back Disorders, helped me combat my own back pain.
 It is this ordeal with and recovery from back pain that inspired me to build this website and write my book, Tall Life.
 So, thanks Professor McGill!